AviatrixSystems/Docs/HowTos/ipv6_peering.rst

 Login to the Controller.
 At the Gateway page, highlight one gateway, click Edit.
 Scroll down to IPv6, click Enable.
 Do the same for the second gateway.

-When IPv6 is enabled on the gateway, the Controller enables IPv6 on the gateway as well as the subnet where the gateway is launched.
+When IPv6 is enabled on the gateway, the Controller enables IPv6 on the VPC CIDR (auto assign one), the gateway instance and the subnet where the gateway is launched.
 You can validate this by login to the AWS Console EC2 and check for both gateway IPv6 address and the associated subnet.